iamrohitm/Lottery-Game/README.md

-Here's an improved and visually appealing version of your README file, including links for LinkedIn and GitHub:

----

 # 🎲 Lottery Game Web App

 A simple and engaging **Lottery Game Web App** built with **React.js**.
 This app generates dynamic lottery tickets and determines winners using a customizable function.
 Easily tweak the logic to set your own winning conditions!